dougeby/IntuneDocs/intune/reports-ref-data-model.md

 ## Dimension tables in the entity lifetime

-In order to store the history of state changes in entities, Intune does not delete records but rather marks the record a deleted.
-This is called a self-delete.
+In order to store the history of state changes in entities, Intune doesn't delete records.
+Instead it marks the record as deleted.
+This is called a soft-delete.
 The dimension tables use various metadata columns to track the lifetime of records.

 The most commonly used metadata columns are: